valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 import {SampleActionConfigurationComponent} from './components/sample-action-configuration/sample-action-configuration.component';

 const samplePluginSpecification: PluginSpecification = {
   /*
   The plugin definition key of the plugin.
-    This needs to be the same as the id received from the back-end */
+  This needs to be the same as the id received from the backend See the key property of the @Plugin annotation in the backend */
-    pluginId: 'sampleplugin',
+  pluginId: 'sample',
   /*
   A component of the interface PluginConfigurationComponent, used to configure the plugin itself.
    */
   pluginConfigurationComponent: SamplePluginConfigurationComponent,
   // Points to a Base64 encoded string, which contains the logo of the plugin.
   pluginLogoBase64: SAMPLE_PLUGIN_LOGO_BASE64,
   functionConfigurationComponents: {
     /*
-         For each plugin action id received from the back-end, a component is provided of the interface FunctionConfigurationComponent.
+     For each plugin action id received from the backend, a component is provided of the interface FunctionConfigurationComponent.
      These are used to configure each plugin action.
      */
     'sample-action': SampleActionConfigurationComponent,
   },
   /*
   For each language key an implementation supports, translation keys with a translation are provided below.
   These can then be used in configuration components using the pluginTranslate pipe or the PluginTranslationService.
   At a minumum, the keys 'title' and 'description' need to be defined.
   Each function key also requires a translation key.
 In this case, the key 'sample-action' is added.
    */
   pluginTranslations: {
     nl: {
-            title: 'Voorbeeld-plug-in',
+      title: 'Sample',
-            description: 'Een uitstekende plug-in om mee te beginnen.', 'sample-action': 'Voorbeeldactie',
-            configurationTitle: 'Configuratienaam',
+      description: 'Sample',
       url: 'URL',
-            message: 'Bericht',
-            ...
+      username: 'gebruikersnaam',
+      password: 'wachtwoord'
     },
     en: {
-            title: 'Sample plugin',
+      title: 'Sample',
-            description: 'A great plugin to get started with.', 'sample-action': 'Sample action',
-            configurationTitle: 'Configuration name',
+      description: 'Sample"',
       url: 'URL',
-            message: 'Message',
-            ...
-        },
-        de: {
-            title: 'Beispiel-Plugin',
-            description: 'Ein tolles Plugin für den Einstieg.', 'sample-action': 'Beispielaktion',
-            configurationTitle: 'Konfigurationsname',
-            url: 'URL',
-            message: 'Nachricht',
-            ...
-        },
-    },
+      username: 'username',
+      password: 'password'
+    }
+  }
 };

 export {samplePluginSpecification};